 When visiting mosques, men should wear long pants and women should have their heads covered.

-When you travel to a Muslim country, there will always be restrictions on pork products, alcohol, pornography and how you dress.
+When you travel to a Muslim country, there will always be some restrictions on pork products, alcohol, pornography, and how you dress.

 Pornography is completely illegal.
-It's still illegal to drink alcohol and be drunk in public, but you will find licensed hotels and restaurants sell alcohol.
-Actually, if you live in Oman you can apply to get a license to drink in your own home from the Royal Oman police.
+It is a punishable offence under Omani law to drink alcohol in public, be drunk in a public area, or to drive under the influence.
+However, it is possible for tourists and visitors to buy and drink alcohol in licensed venues, such as hotels, restaurants and clubs.
+Actually, if you live in Oman and are a non-Muslim you can apply to get a license to drink in your own home from the Royal Oman police.

 Omani hotels might (not always) refuse accommodation to heterosexual couples that aren't married.
 If you are married, make sure you are carrying proof.
 Check the rules for your accommodation in advance to be sure.
 Homosexuality is illegal in Oman.